 At the British Council she has edited theatre and dance publications, managed the Edinburgh Showcase and worked as Theatre and Dance Programme Manager for South Asia and the Gulf.
 As Special Projects Manager she worked with Arcola Theatre and Punchdrunk Enrichment to develop an international version of The Uncommercial Traveller – an immersive audio performance project that went to Pakistan, Australia, Malaysia and Singapore.

 She was an Executive Producer of Forward Motion, the British Council’s dance on screen programme co-produced with South East Dance, which toured to over 40 countries from 2008–12.
-She recently initiated Imagine 2037, a project imagining the future with Forest Fringe and eight international artists.
+She recently initiated the British Council's International Bursaries for Bloggers.

 Becky is the Showcase Manager for our Theatre and Dance team.
 She leads on the project management and delivery of the Edinburgh Showcase, and manages relationships with other key performing arts showcases in the UK.
 This includes working with Unlimited to deliver the British Council’s programme for international delegates alongside the Unlimited Festival – a festival of creative projects by outstanding disabled artists and companies.